Table of Contents

 - Have you fully or only partially delivered under the terms of your agreement?

-- What were the hard costs to deliver the product or service?
+- What were the hard or actual costs to deliver the product or service?

 - What is the nature of your relationship with the debtor?
 Do you want it to continue?

-Consulting with an attorney experienced in debt negotiation is a great way to get clear about what may represent an acceptable settlement.
-Also, with a LegalShield membership, you can have your provider attorney help you draft the appropriate settlement paperwork.
+Consulting with a lawyer experienced in debt negotiation is a great way to define what would be an acceptable settlement.
+Also, with a LegalShield membership, you can have your provider debt negotiation lawyer help you draft the appropriate settlement paperwork.